Jegarde/RecNet-Login/README.md

+# Unfortunate news
+RecNet-Login has been broken by the reCAPTCHA in RecNet's login page.
+Please refer to other methods at the bottom.

 # RecNet-Login
 This is a Python package that allows you to acquire your [RecNet](https://rec.net/) bearer token and more with your account credentials!
 This is the rewritten version!
 For the older version, [visit the legacy branch.](https://github.com/Jegarde/RecNet-Login/tree/legacy)